ashierj/superdemo/doc/user/application_security/sast/troubleshooting.md

 ## Flawfinder encoding error

 This occurs when Flawfinder encounters an invalid UTF-8 character.
-To fix this, convert all source code in your project to UTF-8 character encoding.
-This can be done with [`cvt2utf`](https://github.com/x1angli/cvt2utf) or [`iconv`](https://www.gnu.org/software/libiconv/documentation/libiconv-1.13/iconv.1.html) either over the entire project or per job using the [`before_script`](../../../ci/yaml/index.md#before_script) feature.
+To fix this, apply [their documented advice](https://github.com/david-a-wheeler/flawfinder#character-encoding-errors) to your entire repository, or only per job using the [`before_script`](../../../ci/yaml/index.md#before_script) feature.

 ## Semgrep slowness, unexpected results, or other errors